Bringing Balance to a Kapha Breath for More Restful Sleep

-A 49 year old female (kapha-pitta prakriti) comes to you wanting help because she continues to feel really sleepy during the daytime, despite some changes in her nightly routine (she turns the T.V. off, she tries to meditate, she puts oil on her head and feet).
-As an astute practitioner, you find that her partner complains of her very heavy snoring, and she wakes up occasionally feeling like she is gasping for a breath.
+A 49-year-old female (kapha-pitta prakriti) comes to you wanting help because she continues to feel really sleepy during the daytime, despite some changes in her nightly routine—she turns the T.V. off, she tries to meditate, she puts oil on her head and feet.
+As an astute practitioner, you tune in to the fact that her partner complains of her very heavy snoring, and she wakes up occasionally feeling like she is gasping for a breath.
 She is large, particularly around the abdomen, and has a history of high blood pressure.
 What is the best herb and pranayama combination for this client?

 - Punarnava and Anuloma Viloma

 - Trikatu and Kapalabhati

 Our goal with this client is to reduce kapha, particularly around the central part of the body, and strengthen the diaphragm ad respiratory muscles.
 While ashwagandha does calm the nervous system and help promote restful sleep—as does brahmari—this is not the key focus for this client, as it would be in a vata prakriti individual.
 Punarnava, trikatu, and kutki are all herbs great for kapha, but trikatu most directly addresses the central digestive fire (agni).
 Supporting the central digestive fire will help kapha locally in the abdomen, as well as feed agni throughout the body.
 Punarnava will absolutely assist the movement of kapha, and kutki will support a healthy liver, which will support the metabolism of kapha, especially in the circulatory system—but it is always best to start with the core digestive fire first.

 Of the pranayamas, kapalabhati is the best choice.
 (Read more below!)

 A complete approach to a client such as this one will include a focus on pranayama and yoga, herbs, and lifestyle changes.
 A general kapha-balancing diet and lifestyle will be the foundation of this client’s journey back to health and restful sleep.